-Note: what you won’t see in this list are suggestions that involve using a shed as sleeping accommodation.
-That kind of usage requires you to meet all sorts of legal conditions, from shed planning permission to health and safety.
+Note: What you won’t see in this list are suggestions that involve using a shed as sleeping accommodation.
+That kind of use requires meeting all sorts of legal conditions, from shed planning permission to health and safety.
 Let’s stick to what’s simple and realistic.

 Quick Planning Checks

-- Customers on site?
-If turning a shed into a hair salon, therapy room, or any space where customers visit, you may need planning permission and a change of use assessment.
-Consider parking, access, noise and hours.
+- Customers on site: You might need planning permission and a change of use assessment if you’re turning your shed into a hair salon, therapy room, or any space that welcomes visitors.
+Consider parking, access, noise and opening hours.

-- Size & height: Outbuildings under permitted development must meet height/coverage limits and not sit forward of the principal elevation.
-Check exact rules for your council.
+- Size and height: Outbuildings under permitted development rules must meet height and coverage limits and shouldn’t sit in front of the main building.
+Check your local council for the exact rules.

-- Listed buildings / conservation areas: Extra controls often apply.
+- Listed buildings / conservation areas: Extra rules often apply.

 Shed Power, Insulation & Comfort

-Heating & cooling: Electric panel heaters or infrared panels are simple.
+Electric panel heaters or infrared panels are simple.
 Consider a portable AC/dehumidifier in summer.
+You can also consider installing a wood burner in a shed.

-Insulation: Insulate walls, roof and floor (foil‑backed PIR or mineral wool), add a vapour control layer, and ventilate to keep moisture in check.
+Insulate walls, roof and floor (foil‑backed PIR or mineral wool), add a vapour control layer, and ventilate to keep moisture in check.
+Here’s how you can insulate a garden shed.

-Lighting: Mix bright task lighting with softer ambient lights for comfort.
+Mix bright task lighting with softer ambient lights for comfort.
 For studios and salons, add high‑CRI task lights.
+Get more tips here: How to Light Your Shed

-Flooring: Durable vinyl, click‑LVT, rubber gym tiles or sealed plywood depending on use.
+Durable vinyl, click‑LVT, rubber gym tiles or sealed plywood, depending on use.

 Shed Room Ideas